JaimieHemmings/fstop/README.md

 - Make the SEO meta data like the ```title``` and ```description``` editable in the CMS

+- Functionality for the site admin(s) to attach to the order the photos taken from the photoshoot related to that order to allow the client to access and download them directly.

 # Technologies Used

 ## Languages Used